cyralinc/sidecar-failopen/README.md

 The architecture is based on AWS’ own way of liveness probing resources in private subnets, which can be found in [this link](https://aws.amazon.com/blogs/networking-and-content-delivery/performing-route-53-health-checks-on-private-resources-in-a-vpc-with-aws-lambda-and-amazon-cloudwatch/).
 Their architecture emulates the possibilities for Route53 health checks with the lambda acting as a bridge between the health-check that can only monitor publicly named resources and the sidecar that is contained in a private subnet.

+# Limitations

+Some limitations apply to the operation of the fail open as follows:

+## DNS CNAME

+One CNAME must be used per Cyral Sidecar and per repository.
+It means that if two different repositories are bound to the same Cyral Sidecar, then one CNAME must be created to represent each repository.

+TODO: create diagram to clarify this.

+## Credentials

+Only repositories that are bind to Cyral Sidecars and that accept native credentials are supported.
+This means that repositories that use SSO credentials exclusively are **not supported**.
+This limitation is due to the fact that the same credentials used to check if the Cyral Sidecar is healthy are also used to check if the database is healthy, so native database credentials are required.

 ## Deployment

+One health check must be deployed per CNAME (see [DNS CNAME](#DNS CNAME)).

+TODO: finish

+# Stack Deployment

+TODO: review
 ### Pre-Requisites
 - The hosted zone that will be used to create the RecordSets